Mowing Marker

 Further info

-NDVI evolution around mowing event
+NDVI evolution showing typical drop and recovery pattern around mowing events

 Two versions of the marker are available:

-FOIs with a detected FOI-level mowing event
+FOIs with detected FOI-level mowing event

-FOIs with a detected pixel-level mowing event
+FOIs with detected pixel-level mowing event

-Pixel-level mowing event
+Pixel-level mowing event showing partial field mowing

 FOIs without a detected mowing event